rammewerk/router/README.md

 ```

 The router will automatically convert the parameter to the type specified in the method signature.

-**Notes:**

-- Parameter names don’t matter, but their order does.
-- If a parameter isn’t in the path, it must be **optional** or **nullable** to match.
-- Type hints are supported, and path segments are converted to match (`int`, `float`, `bool`, `string`).
-Undefined or
-  mixed defaults to string.
-- Parameters that can't convert to defined type are rejected, and route won't match.
-- Paths must match exactly.
-For example, `/profile/edit/123` won’t match `/profile/edit/123/something`.
-- Use a variadic parameter (`...$args`) to allow extra subpaths to match.

 ### Parameter class dependencies